 Micatin Foot Powder Deodorant Side Effects

-Note: This page contains information about the side effects of miconazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Micatin Foot Powder Deodorant.
+Note: This document contains side effect information about miconazole topical.
+Some dosage forms listed on this page may not apply to the brand name Micatin Foot Powder Deodorant.

-In addition to its needed effects, some unwanted effects may be caused by miconazole topical (the active ingredient contained in Micatin Foot Powder Deodorant).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, miconazole topical (the active ingredient contained in Micatin Foot Powder Deodorant) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, redness, skin rash, or other sign of skin irritation not present before use of this medicine